praneethhh18/FashionAura/README.md

 ---

-##**Note**: API Key for the several functions are disabled for safety purpose, you can use your own API key for testing.
+**Note**: API Key for the several functions are disabled for safety purpose, you can use your own API key for testing(google ai studio).

 ---